howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 In this section, you'll learn how you can send mutations with urql.
 It's actually not that different from sending queries and follows the same three steps that were mentioned before, with minor (but logical) differences in the last two steps:

 1. write the query as a JavaScript constant using the `gql` parser function
-1. use the `useMutation` hook passing the GraphQL mutation as the first argument
+1. use the `useMutation` hook passing the GraphQL mutation as the first and only argument
-1. use the `executeMutation` function passing the variables and receive the result
+1. call the `executeMutation` with the mutation's variables and receive the result as a promise or in the first `state` part of the array that the `useMutation` hook returns

-The difference here is that `useMutation` only accepts the mutation as its only argument.
-It still returns an array of `[result, executeMutation]`.
+The difference between `useQuery` and `useMutation` are minor.
+While `useQuery` accepts multiple options, including `query` and `variables`, the `useMutation` hook accepts the mutation definition as its only argument.
+It still returns an array of `[state, executeMutation]`.
 The `executeMutation` function accepts variables as its first argument and returns a promise of the mutation result.
-The `result` will be updated with the mutation result as well.
+The `state` part of the array will be updated with the mutation's state and `data` as well.

+### Why do the promise _and_ the `state` both exist?

+As you can tell the `useMutation` hook still returns `[state, executeMutation]` very similar to `useQuery` which returns `[state, executeQuery]`.
+In both cases, the `state` part is updated with the current mutation's or query's result.
+The difference is that `useQuery` eagerly executes the queries you pass to it, and the `useMutation` hook only executes once you call `executeMutation`.

+Furthermore, `executeMutation` returns a promise of the mutation's result, which is very similar to `state`, except that it's missing the `fetching: boolean` property.

+This is because accessing both `useMutation`'s state and having a promise cover very common use-cases.
+You may want to run a side-effect after a mutation completes, for instance navigating away from the current page or closing a modal.
+Meanwhile you may also want to use `state.fetching` to change the UI while the mutation is running.
+This is why `useMutation` provides both!

 ### Preparing the React components